JackMaguire/RobotsCore2/README.md

 If the human moves there, then they can trigger a cascade and survive between the robots will all walk into explosions.
 The first robot will die when the human walks into one of those spaces.
 The second robot will die in the cascade, so the human will only be given 1 new safe teleport.

+### Levels

+If the humans kill all of the robots, then the level is over.
+There are 66 total levels, each with more robots.
+The number of robots in a given level is computed by multiplying the level number by 10.
+Level 20 has 200 robots, for example.

+The human begins each level at the center of the board and each robot's position is randomly generated.
+Robots will **not** spawn in the same cell as the human or the same cell as each other.